 Embryo adoption is an assisted reproductive technology that follows virtually the same protocols as standard IVF, the only difference being that a donor egg fertilized by donor sperm is implanted into the patient's uterus.
 This method is ideal if for some reason it is not possible to use your own egg and sperm.

-Using IVF with a donor embryo allows a couple, and especially a woman, to feel like a full-fledged parent, go through the process of pregnancy, delivery, breastfeeding, raising a baby from the first days of his life, which greatly eases the psychological barrier that may arise in the couple or one parent associated with not being the biological parent of the child.
+Using IVF with a donor embryo allows a couple, and especially a woman, to feel like a full-fledged parent, go through the process of pregnancy, delivery, breastfeeding, and raising a baby from the first days of his life, which greatly eases the psychological barrier that may arise in the couple or one parent associated with not being the biological parent of the child.

 Traditional In Vitro Fertilization is the fertilization of a patient's egg in a laboratory with the sperm of her husband or partner, for further transfer to the patient's uterus.
 The main advantage of this procedure is that patients are the genetic parents of the child.